 The OnAddAccountClicked method is called when the Add Test Account button is clicked.
 It inserts a new account into the Zoho CRM database using test data.

-ZohoCommand is an SQL command for inserting a new account and utilizes parameters to specify the values.
+ZohoCommand is an SQL command for inserting a new account that utilizes parameters to specify the values.
 The parameter names correspond to the field names in the database.

 Alert and Refresh: After adding the account, an alert is displayed to inform the user, and the LoadAccounts method is called to refresh the data in the table.